 As an HR leader, you want to provide benefits that meet all of your employees' needs.
 But offering family-forming benefits that cover every step involved is more complicated than you might expect.
-For example, legal resources are a lesser-known — but crucial — part of several family-forming journeys.
+For example, fertility law is a lesser-known — but crucial — part of several family-forming journeys.
 And without easy access to these resources, family forming can be stressful, time consuming, and even legally risky for your employees.
 Here's what you need to know about why legal resources are so important and how to help your employees access them.

 When using egg, sperm, or embryo donors, intended parents need an attorney to create contracts regarding the legal implications around parental rights and obligations.
 Egg and sperm banks and IVF clinics will have donors sign release forms and manage the legality of the agreement, but if someone uses a donor they already know, an attorney will be needed to draft a contract that addresses issues like parental rights to the child, compensation, financial responsibilities, and other agreements.
 The attorney will also help the intended parents establish legal parentage and determine the best options for protecting both parental relationships.